 What About Your Visa Application?

 - If your visa is already being processed: You can request to withdraw the application (usually in writing).
-You may not get a refund of the visa fee, but it avoids a refusal on your record.

 | Situation | Insurance Claim Possible? | Visa Action |